Living Trusts for Residents of NEW YORK

 The Attorneys You Can Trust

 When it comes to drafting a living trust, it’s not legally necessary to hire an experienced attorney.
 However, you must be mindful of the fact that the validity of your living trust depends on its full compliance with the statutory requirement of New York State Law.
 Failure to follow the exact specification of the law when it comes to drafting your living trust may result in it not being valid.
-Instead, work with a team of attorneys you can trust at Vernon & Associates, P.C. in Jamaica.
+Instead, work with a team of attorneys you can trust at Vernon & Associates, P.C. in Long Island.
 We’re ready to help you create a living trust that secures your assets and ensure your family and loved ones are taken care of after you pass.

 image.jpg